monteirohsm/shopping-cart-javascript/README.md

 ## About

-- In this project developed at Trybe, I've worked with API (Application Programming Interface) requisitions from Mercado Livre using Vanilla Javascript, HTML and CSS to build an front end shopping cart page.
-Also it was a good project to develop my skills with async functions and promises.
+- In this project developed at Trybe, I've worked with API (Application Programming Interface) requisitions from Mercado Livre using Vanilla Javascript, HTML, and CSS to build a front-end shopping cart page.
+Also, it was a good project to develop my skills with async functions and promises. i

 ## Tech and Tools